hakimel/reveal.js/README.md

 Plugins should register themselves with reveal.js by calling `Reveal.registerPlugin( 'myPluginID', MyPlugin )`.
 Registered plugin instances can optionally expose an "init" function that reveal.js will call to initialize them.

 When reveal.js is booted up via `Reveal.initialize()`, it will go through all registered plugins and invoke their "init" methods.
-If the "init" method returns a Promise, reveal.js will wait for that promise to be fulfilled before finshing the startup sequence and firing the [ready](#ready-event) event.
+If the "init" method returns a Promise, reveal.js will wait for that promise to be fulfilled before finishing the startup sequence and firing the [ready](#ready-event) event.
 Here's an example of a plugin that does some asynchronous work before reveal.js can proceed:

 ```javascript
 let MyPlugin = {